MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 - BC plans ensure that the business can function normally in the event of a crisis.
 - DR plans include contingencies to recover from loss of data or infrastructure through backups of data and replacement or recovery of infrastructure.

-  DR plans should include detailed procedures recovering your IT systems and processes to restore business operations.
+  DR plans should include detailed procedures for recovering your IT systems and processes to restore business operations.
 These plans should have an off-line backup, such as on portable media stored in a location with physical security in place.
 Attackers can hunt for these types of IT recovery plans in your on-premises and cloud locations and destroy them as part of a ransomware attack.
 Because the destruction of these plans will make it more costly for you to restore your business operations, the attackers can demand more ransom.

 Microsoft 365 Backup, Azure Backup, and Azure Site Recovery described in this article are examples of BCDR technologies.